 Hello and thank you for visiting our site.
-My name is Chris and I am the UK’s and possibly the world’s only blind motorsports photographer, if it has two wheels and an engine then chances are I’ll be trying to take a picture of it.
+My name is Chris Swinton and I am the UK and World’s only blind bikesport photographer, if it has two wheels and an engine then chances are I’ll be trying to take a picture of it.

-I can often be found at Oulton Park, Donington Park, Darley Moor, Aintree, Trac Mon/Anglesey, Three Sisters, the Isle of Man and anywhere else Mrs Blind Photographer is prepared to take me and I am incredibly excited that 2020 will see me embark on more and more solo adventures as I look to gain new experiences both in life and from behind the camera including my first visit to Southern Ireland for the Cookstown 100 and by hopefully inspirirng a few people along the way.
+I can usually be found clicking away at Oulton Park, Donington Park, Darley Moor, Aintree, Trac Mon/Anglesey, Three Sisters, the Isle of Man and anywhere else Mrs Blind Photographer is prepared to take me and I am incredibly excited that 2020 will see me embark on more and more solo adventures as I look to gain new experiences both in life and from behind the camera including my first visit to Southern Ireland for the Cookstown 100 and by hopefully inspirirng a few people along the way.

-You can also learn more about out new charity partners that we will be trying to raise funds for and they are Walthew House in Stockport and The Billy Redmayne Memorial Fund over on the Isle of Man.
+You can also learn more about the amazing charity partners that we will be trying to raise funds for over the coming year, Walthew House in Stockport and The Billy Redmayne Memorial Fund over on the Isle of Man.
 As you will discover Walthew House is our local sensory loss charity and being blind and partially deaf myself I have benefited personally from some of the amazing work the dedicated team do there and The Billy Redmayne Memorial Fund was established after Billy tragically lost his life while racing at Oliver’s Mount in 2016 and the funds aim now is to nurture and support up and coming road racers at the Manx GP, an event that Billy was victorious at twice, in the Newcomers race of 2014 and the Junior Manx a year later.

 So, how did a blind man with no prior experience end up being a photographer?

 Back in early 2015, I am sat with Kerry (soon to be Mrs Blind Photographer) in Mr. Ho’s office at the Royal Eye Hospital in Manchester going over what happens next and telling me something I already know.